lijingwang/lijingwang.github.io/_pages/opportunities.md

 author_profile: true
 ---

-### I am looking for 1-2 motivated Ph.D. students to join our group at UConn starting in Fall 2024.
+~~ I am looking for 1-2 motivated Ph.D. students to join our group at UConn starting in Fall 2024. ~~ Fall 2024 applications are closed.
+We may have opportunities available for Fall 2025 and undergraduate researchers.
+Please stay tuned for updates!

+### Fall 2024 opportunities:

 If you are interested in water, climate and artificial intelligence (AI) in general, particularly in any of the following areas: